jrmiller022/GifTastic/README.md

 4. You can also add your vehicle in the side search.

-5. App was built with HTML, CSS and javascript.
+5. App was built with HTML, CSS, jquery and javascript.

 6. link to page https://jrmiller022.github.io/GifTastic/